Yes, The Multiverse Is Real, But It Won't Fix Physics

 Multiverse absolutely must exist.
 But on the other hand, as Sabine Hossenfelder rightly points out, it's unlikely to teach us anything useful.

-curvature hundreds of times the size of what we can observe.
-There must
+has a radius of curvature hundreds of times larger than what we can

 - The lack of spatial curvature,